 Traveling by RV can get expensive if we are staying at many of the resort campgrounds you think of when you think of RVing.
 We started by saving money by staying a week at a time to get the weekly rate, which is normally 1 night free.
 Then we cut our campground fees by 70% with our memberships.
-Then we started finding free camp sites like the ones below.
+We started finding free campsites in the midwest like the ones below.
+All of our camping tips are in one place on the Camping 101 page.

 I also want to make sure you saw how I find free campsites those sites have been a lifesaver for us when camping and boondocking!
-If you are going to be in the midwest check out these awesome free camp sites!
+If you are headed in this direction check out these awesome free campsites in the midewest.

 Free Camp Sites in Minnesota